top of page

 The verb 'allude' derives its etymology from the Latin word 'alludere,' which is a combination of 'ad,' meaning 'to,' and 'ludere,' meaning 'to play' or 'to jest.'
 In Latin, 'alludere' originally meant to play with or jest about something, often through indirect or playful references.
 Over time, the word evolved to include the concept of making indirect references or suggestions without explicitly stating something.
 This shift in meaning reflects the idea of language as a kind of playful manipulation or hinting, where the speaker or writer engages the audience by alluding to a subject rather than directly stating it.
 As 'allude' entered the English language, it retained this sense of making indirect references or suggestions, emphasizing the playful and indirect nature of communication that the word's etymology suggests.

-Find the meaning of allude
+Quiz: Find the meaning of the verb allude:

 Try Again!